UCNot/churi/doc/uri-charge-format.md

 - Since _parentheses_ (`"(" (U+0028)` and `")" (U+0029)`) and _comma_ (`"," (U+002C)`) have special meaning within
   URI charge, they should be [percent-encoded].
 - When encoded value starts with _dollar sign_ (`"$" (U+0024)`), the dollar sign is stripped, and the actual key value starts from the second symbol.
 This can be used to escape symbols that have special meaning, except _parentheses_, that should be [percent-encoded].
 - Since `"!"
 (U+0021)`, `"$" (U+0024)`, and `"'" (U+0027)` prefixes have special meaning, they should be escaped
   with _dollar sign_ (`"$" (U+0024)`).
 - Empty key represented by single _dollar sign_ (`"$" (U+0024)`).
 - **A non-escaped key having more than 63 octets is illegal for the first entry**.
 It is up to the parser how to treat it, or raise an error instead.
 This requirement allows to quickly distinguish strings and maps when processing a stream.
 This rule makes sense only for the first key and not applied to subsequent ones.

 A special case when key prefixed with _dollar sign_ is not followed by value is treated as entry with empty string value.
 I.e. `$key` is the same as `$key()`.
 Note that this rule does not work for single `$` symbol, which stands for empty object.
 The `$()` has to be used for object with empty key and empty value (`{ '': '' }`).

 A map may have _suffix_.
 I.e. the last entry key without value.
 Such suffix is treated as entry with empty string value.
-So, the `foo(bar)suffix` is the same as `foo(bar)suffix()` or `foo(bar)suffix(')`)
+So, `foo(bar)suffix` is the same as `foo(bar)suffix()` or `foo(bar)suffix(')`)

 [object literal]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#object_literals

 ## Entities

 URI charge format can be extended with custom _entities_.
 An entity is opaque syntax construct that don't have special meaning, unless recognized by custom parser.

 Entity starts with _exclamation mark_ (`"!"
 (U+0021)`) followed by arbitrary string.
-It may include e.g. balanced set of parentheses, just like a _quoted string_.
+It may include e.g. balanced
+set of parentheses, just like a _quoted string_.

 For example, the following entities supported by standard "Non-Finite Numbers" extension: